 In the context of RQI, it would be natural to try to extend this study to bosonic modes \cite{Fuentes-Schuller:2004iaz} to see whether the entanglement degradation can also be perfectly offset in that case.
 We may also consider other tripartite global states, such as those used to investigate entanglement harvesting ~\cite{Lorek:2014dwa,Mendez-Avalos:2022obb}.

-It would also be interesting to connect our results to the broader scope of quantum resource theories \cite{Chitambar:2018rnj}.
+It would also be interesting to connect the results in this paper to the broader scope of quantum entanglement theory \cite{Horodecki:2009zz} and of quantum resource theories \cite{Chitambar:2018rnj}.
+How general is the connection between perspectival entanglement entropy and global entanglement of formation observed between this work and \cite{Alsing2006}?
+Can the phenomena of entanglement transference be related to the SLOCC entanglement classification \cite{Dur:2000zz}?
 Can quantum resources besides entanglement and coherence be transferred when considering the perspectival picture?
 Expanding the connection between quantum information and perspectival QRFs remains an open problem.